 An ISMS is a framework of policies, procedures and technical controls that cover all legal, physical and technical aspects involved in an organization’s information management practices.
 It also includes requirements for effective and evidential incident management, education and training, and supply chain security.

-an ISO Certification important?
+Why is an ISO Certification important?

 Being ISO 27001 compliant, shows that we handle information security and data protection with extreme care.